sbhatoye/employment-application-review-system/README.md

 ## Objective

-To create a software product for a University which allows its department faculty members to collaborate and review applicants and select the best candidate for the job opening.
+To use the waterfall methodology framework to develop a software product that allows University faculty members to collaborate and review applicants and select the best candidate for the job opening.

 ## Purpose